MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 **Visual Studio 2019 version 16.1**

-New quick fixes for uninitialized variable checks.For more information, see[New code analysis quick fixes for uninitialized memory (C6001) and use before init (C26494) warnings](https://devblogs.microsoft.com/cppblog/new-code-analysis-quick-fixes-for-uninitialized-memory-c6001-and-use-before-init-c26494-warnings/)
+New quick fixes for uninitialized variable checks.
+For more information, see [New code analysis quick fixes for uninitialized memory (C6001) and use before init (C26494) warnings](https://devblogs.microsoft.com/cppblog/new-code-analysis-quick-fixes-for-uninitialized-memory-c6001-and-use-before-init-c26494-warnings/).

 ## Unit testing